 Working Class Bowhunter LIVE Podcast

 Curt Geier of Working Class Bowhunter, and a panel of true grit, outdoor-loving guys, aired their first podcast in 2015 – and never looked back.
 These shows have a fun, relaxed and raw atmosphere that viewers can relate to and learn from.
-This special podcast, LIVE from the Indiana Deer, Turkey & Waterfowl Expo, will have special guest Joe Umphries of Big Tine – and YOU – our audience members!
-This one appearance only, at 2pm Saturday, February 26, on teh Big Tine Seminar Stage!
+This special podcast, LIVE from the Indiana Deer, Turkey & Waterfowl Expo, will have special guests – YOU – our audience members!
+This one appearance only Saturday, February 25, on the Main Hunting Seminar Stage!
 Come be a part of this great show!
+Check the Show Program for schedule time!

 Outfitters from Around the Globe